Bozar/AxeMan/manual.md

 Message Panel prints combat log in normal mode.
 In examine or aim mode, it shows the detailed data of a target.
 Refer to *NPC Attribute* for more information.

-World Panel shows version number, seed, game difficulty, altar cooldown and remaining enemies.
+World Panel shows version number, seed, game difficulty, altar level, altar cooldown and remaining enemies.
 Help Panel shows available key inputs for current game mode.

 ## Dungeon Building